kellerkindt/asn1rs/README.md

 #### TODO
 Things to do at some point in time (PRs are welcome)

-  - generate a proper module hierarchy from the modules' object-identifier
+  - generate a proper rust module hierarchy from the modules' object-identifier
   - remove legacy rust+uper code generator (probably in 0.3)
   - support ```#![no_std]```
   - refactor / clean-up (rust) code-generators
+  - support more encoding formats of ASN.1

 #### License